keners27/Project-1/README.md

 ### Question 2 - Which state is the best of employment opportunities?

+For this question the information was sourced from the ABS:  "Underutilised persons by State and Territory and Sex - Trend, Seasonally adjusted and Original"
+For context, better understanding and according to the ABS:
+-Underemployment is classified as persons who are not fully employed according to whether they are looking for and/or available to start work with more hours.
+-Unemployement is classified as persons who during a specified reference period, is not employed for one hour or more, is actively seeking work, and is currently available for work.

 ![chart](./Employment_Unemployment/Figures/Unemployment.png)

 ![chart](./Employment_Unemployment/Figures/Underemployment.png)

+From the charts & analysis we can conclude the following:
+Based on both Unemployment and Underemployment criteria, Northern Territory and Australian Capital Territory have the lowest rates.
+In Addition, Western Australia and Australian Capital Territory had more resistance to change in the status in relation to the Covid-19 Pandemic
+The relation between both criterias is evident.
+Although presenting different figures, when illustrated in the line chart their identical which denotes the close relation between them.

 ### Question 3 - Which Australian state would be the best for children to attend?